-Jennifer Rubin's longstanding intellectual dishonesty
+Jennifer Rubin's longstanding intellectual dishonesty [UPDATED]

 [Rubin] attacked Romney for kicking off his presidential campaign at the Henry Ford Museum.
 Romney chose this location because of his family’s connection to the automobile industry, his own theme of innovation, and his desire to win votes in Michigan where he was born and raised.
 Noting, however, that Ford was an anti-Semite, Rubin argued that Romney’s selection of this venue was indicative of “a lack of sensitivity to the concerns many Jews have about their place in American society.”
 She then projected this alleged insensitivity upon Republicans as a whole, and claimed that until Republicans overcome this perception, Jews will continue to vote Democratic.

 But, as the Republican Jewish Coalition pointed out at the time, Bill Clinton also praised Henry Ford.
 Yet Jews had no hesitation about voting for him.
-The flaws in Rubin’s hit-piece can be found in this take down by the late Dean Barnett [note: apparently no longer accessible on the internet].
+The flaws in Rubin’s hit-piece can be found in this take down by the late Dean Barnett].

 By 2011, Rubin was, as Cooke says, in the tank for Romney.
 His alleged insensitivity to Jews and his other failings, real and imagined, had been forgotten.
 Rubin thus launched unfair attacks on his rivals, including the one on Rick Perry that prompted my anonymous post.